thinkpad616/learnjava/individual_topics/Learn_Java_Notes.md

 ⸻

-Terms Used in Inheritance
+## Terms Used in Inheritance

-	•	Class:
-A class is a group of objects that have common properties.
-It acts as a blueprint or template from which objects are created.
+A class is a group of objects that share common properties.
+It serves as a blueprint or template for creating objects.

-	•	Subclass / Child Class:
-A subclass is a class that inherits another class.
-It is also known as a derived class, extended class, or child class.
+A subclass, also known as a derived class, extended class, or child class, inherits features from another class.

-	•	Superclass / Parent Class:
-The superclass is the class from which the subclass inherits features.
+The superclass, also called a base class or parent class, is the class from which the subclass inherits its features.

-It is also called a base class or parent class.
-	•	Reusability:
-Reusability allows using the fields and methods of an existing class in a new class.
-This helps avoid code duplication and promotes cleaner, modular design.
+Reusability allows the use of the fields and methods of an existing class in a new class.
+This practice helps avoid code duplication and promotes cleaner, modular design.
 ---
 ## Polymorphism
 - The word ‘polymorphism’ means ‘having many forms’.
 Polymorphism are Two Types: